noone1234567/get_augmentations/README.md

-Before using optuna create a super-short(like 15 frames) yuv video to pass it, if you don't do that the computation will take forever
+Before using optuna create a super-short(like 15 frames) yuv video to pass it, use sample_yuv_frames function from tools.py Also don't forget to pass the same output file in optuna(not passing any should work and save every filtered video in out.yuv
-Also don't forget to pass the same output file in optuna(not passing any should work and save every filtered video in out.yuv
+But passing the same output file will cause inability to set n_jobs != 1

 files look like this: